rajakrishna/smart-gym/README.md

 - `neutral-[color]`
 - `[additional-color-names]`

-These can be applied to background colors, text colors, and border colors using [CSS framework]'s utility classes.
+These can be applied to background colors, text colors and border colors using [CSS framework]'s utility classes.

 ### Example Usage